CrossLangNV/DGFISMA_term_extraction/user_scripts/README.md

 For the purpose of this paragraph annual contribution means the contribution to be collected by the Board for a given financial year in accordance with this Regulation in order to cover the administrative expenditures of the Board;
 ```

-The annotator should annotate the term that is defined by this definition with the special symbols ★ and ☆, or two other symbols that are in the Bert vocabulary, and are not expected to occur in the corpus.
+The annotator should annotate the term that is defined by this definition with the special symbols ★ and ☆, or two other symbols that are in the Bert vocabulary, and are not expected to occur in the training data.
 The annotator should also make sure to leave a space between the special symbols ★ and ☆ and other words.
 The above sentence thus becomes:

 ```
 For the purpose of this paragraph ★ annual contribution ☆ means the contribution to be collected by the Board for a given financial year in accordance with this Regulation in order to cover the administrative expenditures of the Board;